 - SEO (search engine optimization).
 SEO affects where your site falls in search results after someone performs a search.
 Google has said security will play a part in how they rank sites in search results.
 For now, it’s a small one.
-However, if you have a secure site and your competitors don’t, your site could rank higher and give you an edge over them—that click-through to your website.
+However, if you have a secure site and your competitors don’t, your site could rank higher and give you an edge over them—more people coming across your website.
 That edge could mean another donation or new member or client for your organization.

 - Performance.
 SSL, which stands for secure socket layer (the means to implement security), can improve page load times.
 Slow-loading pages cause visitors to become frustrated and leave your site, meaning your organization will miss out on that donation or new member or client.

 Website security happens when you force HTTPS and obtain and install an SSL certificate.

 HTTPS (as opposed to just HTTP) encrypts all communication between your visitor’s browser and your website.
 HTTPS shows up in the browser URL area with a padlock (see screenshot).
 The difference between HTTPS and HTTP is that with HTTPS the information gets masked by character strings via an SSL certificate.
 Only the receiving and sending computers can see that information.
 Others could potentially access it but would not be able to read it.

 With a WordPress website, you can use plugins for a DIY approach to HTTPS such as: